thoughtram/blog/_posts/2016-06-16-cold-vs-hot-observables.md

 {% endraw %}
 {% endhighlight %}

+**Note: When using multiple async pipes on streams with default values, the `.share()` operator might cause problems:**

+The `share()`will publish the first value of the stream on the first subscription.
+The first async pipe will trigger that subscription and get that initial value.
+The second async pipe however will subscribe after that value has already been emitted and therefore miss that value.

+The solution for this problem is the `.shareReplay()` operator, which will keep track of the previous values of the stream.
+That way all the async pipes will get the last value.
+Just like the `share()` operator is a shortcut for `publish().refCount()`, the `shareReplay()` operator is a shortcut for `publishReplay().refCount()`.
+We can see the difference between `share()` and `shareReplay()` in [the following plunk](http://plnkr.co/edit/q9xfvjzHauRBsA8o4nob?p=preview).

 Whew!
 We came a long way.
 We hope this gives you a clearer picture of what the term hot vs cold actually means when it comes to Observables.